 The Nominating and Governance Committee is responsible for (i) identifying, reviewing and evaluating candidates to serve as directors of the Company, (ii) serving as a focal point for communication between such candidates, non-committee directors and the Company's senior management, (iii) recommending such candidates to the Board and (iv) making such other recommendations to the Board regarding the governance affairs relating to the directors of the Company (excluding director compensation, which is the responsibility of the Compensation Committee) and advising the Board with respect to Board composition, procedures and committees.
-The Nominating and Governance Committee's duties are set forth in the Nominating and Governance Committee Charter.
-A copy of the Nominating and Governance Committee Charter is available under the "Investor Relations-Governance-Governance Documents" section of our website at www.innovatecorp.com.
+The Nominating and Governance Committee's duties are set forth in the Nominating and Governance Committee Charter is available under the "Investor Relations-Governance-Governance Documents" section of our website at www.innovatecorp.com.